 For those who accept the call to adventure, they open themselves to receiving Supernatural Aid.

 For those who have not refused the call, the first encounter of the hero-journey is with a protective figure (often a little old crone or old man) who provides the adventurer with amulets against the dragon forces he is about to pass.

-Two clear examples of this in our culture can be found in the Star Wars series and once more, in Middle Earth.
+We can find two clear examples of this in our culture in the Star Wars series and, once more, in Middle Earth.
 The first individual Luke Skywalker meets once he accepts the call to adventure is Obi-wan-Kenobi, the Jedi Master.
 Obi-Wan mentors Luke in the way of the Jedi.
 While in the Hobbit and Lord of the Rings series, we have Gandalf providing wisdom and knowledge to Bilbo and Frodo Baggins.

-This symbolizes possible order or peace that can be attained by the adventurer.
+This symbolizes the order, or peace, that the adventurer can attain.
 He is being rewarded for his courage.